 Municipal policy statements are broad goal-oriented statements that represent a community's vision for future outcomes in different resource areas.
-By design, these statements are broad in scope and do not express commitments to specific actions or implementation steps.
+By design, these statements are broad in scope and do not express commitments to specific actions or implementation strategies.
+It is expected that these policy statements will become formally inscribed within the Village's Comprehensive Plan.

 Whereas policies are broad goal statements that describe what outcomes the Village imagines for its future, actions explain how these outcomes will be achieved.
-In this document, the general actions for implementing each policy are specified.
-However, even more specific implementation steps, best practices and case studies are provided within Chapter 4: Implementation Plan.
+In this document, the general actions for implementing each policy are specified and should be included within the Comprehensive Plan.